Shane Lynch: Early life

-Born to Brendan and Noeleen Lynch, a mechanic and housewife, and raised in Donaghmede, North-east Dublin, Lynch struggled with his education during his school years due to dyslexia, but excelled at sports and was a motor racing enthusiast, winning the Portuguese BMX Championship at fourteen.
+Born to Brendan - a mechanic - and Noeleen Lynch - a housewife - and raised in Donaghmede, North-east Dublin, Lynch struggled with his education during his school years due to dyslexia, but excelled at sports and was a motor racing enthusiast, winning the Portuguese BMX Championship at fourteen.
 Around this period he was expelled from school and began to work with his father as a mechanic.

 Career

 Boyzone

 In 1993, music manager Louis Walsh, who had managed Johnny Logan, held auditions in Dublin to find a new boyband to rival British group Take That.
 Lynch was the founding member and didn't audition.
 Before even recording any material, he and five other successful auditionees made their infamous appearance on RTÉ's The Late Late Show with Gay Byrne.
 Although their performance was criticised by the Irish press, the band became one of the most successful pop bands in Ireland.

 Lynch quickly gained a reputation as the bad boy of the group due to his body piercings, tattoos and violent outbursts which clashed with the band's clean-cut image.
-In 1999, he attended the MTV Europe Music Awards with the band, breaking protocol with his FUBU tracksuit while his bandmates wore co-ordinated suits, and announced to the shocked audience "In the press recently, there's been a whole load of fucking shite about Boyzone in the year 2000 about breaking up, [but] we are not breaking up."
+In 1999, he attended the MTV Europe Music Awards with the band, wearing a FUBU tracksuit to differentiate himself from Boyzone's consistent, tailored suits, and announced to the shocked audience "In the press recently, there's been a whole load of fucking shite about Boyzone in the year 2000 about breaking up, [but] we are not breaking up."
 Later that night, he was involved in a physical brawl with American rapper Puff Daddy.
 Two years later, at a live concert for Childline, Lynch turned to the camera and yelled: "Tabloid newspapers, you can kiss me fucking arse!"